pratiibh-401-advanced-javascript/seattle-javascript-401n13/curriculum/projects/READMEexample.md

-An interface is provided to create new blog posts, view existing blog posts, edit existing blog posts, delete existing blog posts, and search by both keywords and usernames.
+An interface is provided to create new blog posts, view existing blog posts, edit existing blog posts, delete existing blog posts, and search by both keywords and user names.
 All blog posts can be enriched using Azure Language Services (part of Microsoft's Cognitive Services suite), Bing Image API, and Parallel Dots (for automated tagging of posts via key phrases detected within the post's body).
 Image enrichments can be added